MFactor1/git-auto-committer/README.md

 - `gac status`: Prints the status of the GAC daemon (active/inactive).
 GAC **requires** the GAC daemon to be **active** in order to create commits.
 - `gac start`: Starts the GAC daemon.
 - `gac stop`: Stops the GAC daemon.
+- `gac enable`: Enables run on startup for the GAC daemon.
+- `gac disable`: Disables run on startup for the GAC daemon.
 - `gac -v, --version`: prints version information.
 - `gac -h, --help`: prints a help message.